-Finally in March 1997 Concord turned this $9 million facility over to the Vancouver Board of Parks and Recreation to own and operate, under the able guidance and direction of Coordinator Derek Simons.
-Its features include a black box Performance Centre, an exhibition hall, woodworking, pottery and dance studios, a full size gymnasium, a cafe area, and various multi-purpose spaces.
+Finally, in March 1997 Concord turned the $9 million facility over to the Vancouver Board of Parks and Recreation to own and operate, under the able guidance and direction of Coordinator Derek Simons.
+Its features include a performance centre, an exhibition hall, woodworking, pottery and dance studios, a full-size gymnasium, a cafe area, and various multi-purpose spaces.
 The architecture and design of the refurbished Roundhouse is stunning.

-The community centre is proud to also house Engine 374.
-Engine 374 was the first passenger train to enter Vancouver on May 23, 1887.
-It sat lonely and deteriorating in Kitsilano Park for many years until train lovers rescued and restored it in time for Expo 86.
-After a major fundraising campaign by the Vancouver Central Lion’s Club it found its new home in the glass pavilion attached to the Roundhouse, where it is a designated heritage monument.
+The Roundhouse is proud to also showcase Engine 374, which was the first passenger train to enter Vancouver on May 23, 1887.
+It sat neglected and deteriorating in Kitsilano Park for many years until train lovers rescued and restored it in time for Expo 86.
+After a major fundraising campaign by the Vancouver Central Lion’s Club it found its new home in the glass pavilion attached to the Roundhouse where it is a designated heritage monument.

-The Roundhouse is a beautiful building with a wonderful history that has been made available to all the citizens of Vancouver.
-We applaud those people who had the vision, fortitude, and perseverance to make Vancouver’s oldest heritage building still on its original site, a public facility for all of us to enjoy.
+We applaud those people who had the vision, fortitude, and perseverance to preserve the Roundhouse—Vancouver’s oldest heritage building—still on its original site.
+Thanks to their efforts, the Roundhouse is now a celebrated, public facility for all of us to enjoy.